garybayes/mindforge-orchestrator/docs/orchestrator-github-app-architecture.md

 Confirm repo split:

-mindforge-orchestrator (App + workflows + docs)
+task-assistant (App + workflows + docs)

-mindforge-orchestrator-core (GitHub Action)
+task-assistant-core (GitHub Action)

-Create the Orchestrator GitHub App in GitHub:
+Create the Task Assistant GitHub App in GitHub:

 Use a manifest based on the permissions above.